ProfBlanc/PROG12583Fall2025/wk9/fri/notes.md

     func("Hi, is my name python?") -> {"num_commas": 1, "num_spaces": 4, "num_questionmarks": 1, "words": ["Hi", "is", "my", "name", "python]}

 Outline the steps that you need to write this functions

+- store punctuations to count in list variable
+- initialize dictionary with keys num_...x 3, words
+- ensure param is string
+- count all punctions in string text store int value in dict key that starts with num_
+- store all words in words key of dict
+	-split text by space
+-iterate all words and determine if word ends in punctuation
+	- if yes, remove punctuation
+- return dictionary